u250149023/Cpp-Survival-Guide-for-First-Year-1st-Semester/Lesson06/Topic03.md

 - **Contiguous Memory**: The elements are stored in contiguous memory locations.
 - **Indexing**: Elements are accessed using multiple indices, one for each dimension.

-## Creating, Traversing, and Modifying a One-Dimensional Array in C++
+## Creating, Traversing, and Modifying a Two-Dimensional Array in C++
 ```cpp
 #include <iostream>
 using namespace std;